Reptile Skin Infections

 Treating Reptile Skin Infections

-Treating reptile skin infections depends on the type of pathogen present and the severity of the infection.
-Mild bacterial or fungal infections may be treated with topical medications, such as creams or gels.
+Treating reptile skin infections depends on the type of pathogen present and the severity of their infection.
+Mild bacterial or fungal infections should be treated with topical medications, such as creams or gels.
 More severe infections may require systemic medications, such as antibiotics or antifungal drugs, which are administered orally or by injection.

 In addition to medication, supportive care is often necessary to promote healing and prevent further complications.
-This can include providing a clean, warm environment; proper nutrition; and fluids as needed.
+Supportive care can include giving them a clean, warm environment; proper nutrition; and fluids as needed.

 Preventing Reptile Skin Infections